Zev-G/ProgrammingLanguage/README.md

+# The Language

+This programming language (which I still haven't came up with a name for) is meant to serve as a way to quickly write simple java programs.
+You would be foolish to use this language for a large scale project, but for smaller projects like converting some data this language should meet your needs.

+## (Possible) Drawbacks

+Although Object Oriented Programming features are on the way the language is not designed with them as a driving idea.

+This language is not very optimized and is interpreted and executed within java, making it quite slow.

+There are no types in the language.

+The language has not been thoroughly tested and many features have barely been tested at all.
+For this reason I would not consider the language to be particularly safe, especially if you're relying on it.

+Although I do—and plan to continue—using the language it was not designed for use, this entire project is primarily a learning experience.
+Because this project is meant for learning the code base is not well designed or documented.

 # Syntax

 This language's syntax isn't exactly the same as any other language but should be pretty intuitive for seasoned programmers.